Consumer Product Safety

 How should I install a CO Alarm?

-alarm be installed in the hallway outside the bedrooms in each separate sleeping area of the home.
-CO
+be installed in the hallway outside the bedrooms in each separate sleeping area of the home.
+CO alarms may be

-alarms may be installed into a plug-in receptacle or high on the wall.
-Hard wired or plug-in CO alarms
+installed into a plug-in receptacle or high on the wall.
+Hard wired or plug-in CO alarms should have battery

 What should you do when the CO alarm sounds?